 If you both have a membership to the same gym, classes are usually included.
 Go out on a limb and try kickboxing together on a Friday evening.

 7. Two coffees and a long car ride

 This one is particularly good for a cool fall evening.
 Grab a couple coffees and hit the open road to check out some of the scenery.
-You could drive a long time before racking up $20 in fuel, and you’ve got to figure 30 – 40 miles would be plenty of open road.
+You could drive a long time before racking up fuel costs, and 30 – 40 miles will be plenty of open road.

 Cost: $10 – $12

 Minor league hockey and baseball teams usually have extremely low prices for their tickets, partly to encourage better attendance.
 For around $20, you’ll be able to enjoy the excitement of a professional ball game at a much cheaper price.

 Baking is a great thing to do as a couple!
 Start with ingredients that you already have in your home and supplement where you need to.
 When you are all finished, you get to enjoy your spoils together!